 But perhaps the single greatest disruption that will shape future travel will be the energy sources that will power the next general of travel technology.
 Electric Safari Pty Ltd, a South African company that specialises in converting normally aspirated vehicles into fully electric vehicles running on liquid-cooled batteries from TESLA is taking the lead role in Africa with their first-ever electric-powered safari vehicles.

 According to Steven Blatherwick, Electric Safari’s founder, an electric safari cruiser or rover can perform comparably well to its diesel counterpart with far less carbon emission, zero noise pollution and significantly lower maintenance cost.
 “In the 1 year since we released our first-ever safari vehicle to a commercial lodge, it has cost the lodge USD 1.2 on average per day on on-grid charging with an amazing 3.5 tons saving on carbon emissions annually,” he said.

 Going green is the new cool and future travel will very definitely be at the centre of this disruption to remain relevant and competitive.
 Of course, this will not come cheap initially.
-It costs about USD 56,131 (inclusive of a USD 10,831 solar charging unit) to repurpose an aspirated vehicle to an electric one for instance.
+It costs about USD 56,131 (inclusive of a USD 10,831 solar charging unit) to repurpose an aspirated vehicle into an electric one for instance.
 This is in addition to the initial vehicle purchase price.

 The secret lies in the running costs of the vehicle which are significantly lower and the amazingly low carbon emissions which make this car a darling for businesses working in environmentally sensitive areas such as national parks.
 “You can recoup your investment in about 4 years with an electric vehicle besides enhancing your credibility with customers when they see the length you are willing to go to make the world a better place,” Steven adds.
 What are you doing to make your travel business green?